Debasmita-Giri/blog-api/README.md

 ## **Usage**

 ### **Endpoints**
 All endpoints are prefixed with `/api/`.
-Refer to the [Postman Collection](link-to-postman-collection) for detailed documentation of each endpoint, including sample requests and responses.
+Refer to the [Postman Documentation](https://documenter.getpostman.com/view/39497429/2sAYBXAAcx) for detailed documentation of each endpoint, including sample requests and responses.

 #### **Key Endpoints**:
 - **User Management**: `/api/user`